-Fire blankets are ideal for suppressing a real and immediate threat of fire.
-Blankets are perfect for a kitchen environment where there is the constant risk of oil or fat ignition.
-Larger fire blankets can also be used to cover a person whose clothes are on fire.
+Fire Blankets are ideal for suppressing a real and immediate threat of fire.
+Blankets are perfect for a kitchen environment where there is the constant risk of (Class F) oil or fat ignition.
+Larger blankets can also be used to cover a person whose clothes are on fire.
 By helping to cut the supply of oxygen to a fire, a fire blanket enables the flames to either be smothered entirely or lessened until other fire suppressing equipment can be activated.

-It is important that you always read the instructions for your Fire Blanket before use.
+It is important that you always read the instructions for your blanket before use.
 Fire Blankets are single use only items and not designed for re-use!
-It is essential that you dispose of your Fire Blanket once it has been employed.
+It is essential that you dispose of your blanket once it has been employed.

 Fire blankets consist of two pull down tails.
 You can release the blanket by holding the tails, using the blanket as a shield and cover the burning area.

-Torvac supplies a range of sizes and varieties of fire blankets and signage.
+Torvac supplies a range of sizes and varieties of fire blankets that comply with Australian Standard AS/NZS 3504:2006.
 We can also help you to determine where the best places are to position blankets throughout your building.